 Commercial and Industrial Efficiency

 Indiana has an energy intensive private sector due to its strong manufacturing base - energy use in Indiana's commercial and industrial sectors accounts for 66.5% of Indiana's energy consumption.
 With the rise of energy costs over time, many businesses see the value in becoming more energy efficient so that they can use less energy but still produce the same amount of high quality products.
-Undergoing an energy audit is a good first step to increasing a facility's energy efficiency, and many utilities and Energizing Indiana offer rebates so that businesses can start saving money and energy even faster.
+Undergoing an energy audit is a good first step to increasing a facility's energy efficiency, and many electric and gas utilities offer rebates so that businesses can start saving money and energy even faster.

 - The IUPUI Industrial Assessment Center (IAC) offers free energy assessments to qualified small- and medium-sized industrial facilities that are located within 150 miles of IUPUI.
 For more information, please visit IUPUI IAC's website.

 - The Purdue University Manufacturing Extension Partnership (MEP) helps companies develop energy management practices through workshops, on-site training, and consulting services.
 You can learn more about Purdue MEP's energy efficiency services here.

 - Purdue University's E3 Technical Assistance Program - E3 is a coordinated technical assistance initiative that assists manufacturers to increase profits and strengthen their future by implementing efficient production processes, reducing all wastes, lowering costs, growing jobs, and driving innovation.
 To learn more about the E3 Program click here.

 - Purdue University also offers other Technical Assistance Programs for Indiana businesses and organizations on a broad range of challenges and opportunities.
 Some of these include: business growth, cost reduction, energy efficiency and sustainability, engineering challenges, systems implementation, etc. Learn more on their website here.